cynthiaobia/portfolio/README.md

 - **CSS**: Styling language responsible for the visual presentation of the portfolio.
 - **HTML**: Markup language used to structure and organize content.
 - **Netlify**: Hosting platform utilized for deploying the portfolio and making it accessible online.

+## How to Use

+To explore the portfolio, you can visit the [deployed website](https://sparkling-otter-654705.netlify.app/).
+The portfolio provides a comprehensive overview of my work, skills, and projects.
+Each section or page will guide you through different aspects of my journey and accomplishments.

+## Features

+One of the key features of the portfolio is the implementation of a `data.js` file that centralizes content.
+This approach enables easy content updates without redundant copying and pasting.
+By importing the content from this file, I can focus on refining styles and layouts.
+Additionally, I plan to incorporate my resume into the portfolio for future enhancements.

 ## Challenges